rlworkgroup/garage/docs/user/implement_algo_basic.rst

 advantages would be zero, giving us no gradient signals at all.

 Now, we can train the policy much faster (we need to change the learning rate accordingly because of the rescaling).
-The complete source code so far is available at :code:`examples/tf/vpg_cartpole.py`

 ..
 [1] Williams, Ronald J. "Simple statistical gradient-following algorithms for connectionist reinforcement learning."
 Machine learning 8.3-4 (1992): 229-256.
 ..
 [2] Kingma, Diederik P., and Jimmy Ba Adam.
 "A method for stochastic optimization."
 International Conference on Learning Representation.
 2015.